-From beginning to end, your Girl Scout adventure is designed to offer you opportunities to develop courage, confidence and character, every step of the way.
-When you start out on your Girl Scout adventure, from going on a Journey to earning a mentoring award, the experience will stay with you for a lifetime.
+From beginning to end, your Girl Scout adventure is designed to offer opportunities to develop courage, confidence, and character every step of the way.
+When you start your Girl Scout adventure, from going on a Journey to earning a mentoring award, the experience will stay with you for a lifetime.

-Girls who have been a member of Girl Scouts for ten years are eligible to receive their 10 year pin from Girl Scouts Heart of Central California.
-Pins will be distributed to service units in late spring; in order to request a pin from council, a 10 Year pin request for each girl must be submitted no later than March 1 of each year.
-These pins are also available to purchase at our council shop year round.
+Girls who have been a member of Girl Scouts for 10 years are eligible to receive their 10 Year Pin from GSHCC.
+Pins are distributed to service units in late spring.
+To request a pin, a 10 Year pin request for each girl must be submitted no later than March 1 of each year.
+These pins are also available to purchase at our council shop, year-round.

 Teen Mentoring Awards

 As a Girl Scout Cadette, Senior, and Ambassador, you can gain leadership experience by sharing skills, testing knowledge, and trying out new roles by mentoring younger girls.
 For the girls being mentored, it means a chance to be with and learn from teens—some of their favorite people!